 I am a pug person through and through and am a life long learner.
 When I’m not in the therapy room, I might be taking a walk in one of Chicago’s amazing forest preserves, trying out new guacamole recipes or napping on my yoga mat.

-Selected advanced training and certifications Somatic Experiencing Practitioner Trainee (in process) Yoga Alliance-Registered Yoga Teacher Yoga Informed Psychotherapy Northwestern University- Art Therapy certificate program Eight-week Mindfulness-Based Stress Reduction program Applied Mindfulness in Psychotherapy
+Selected advanced training and certifications Somatic Experiencing Practitioner Trainee (completed Advanced level) Yoga Alliance-Registered Yoga Teacher Yoga Informed Psychotherapy Northwestern University- Art Therapy certificate program Eight-week Mindfulness-Based Stress Reduction program Applied Mindfulness in Psychotherapy